LCCLS/Forest_Classification/README.md

 # Forest_Classification
-Deep learning multiclass classification for the type of forest cover of 30mx30m cartographical data
+Supervised deep learning multiclass classification for the type of forest cover of 30mx30m cartographical data